MyroG/MyroP-s-Arcade-Machine/README.md

 # MyroP's Arcade Machine

 A fully working arcade machine you can add in your VRChat world.
-It currently features one game called HeliCave : Survive as long as possible for a certain amount of time, the hight score is then calculated based on the number of death and the amount of time you survived.
+It currently features one game called HeliCave : Survive as long as possible for a certain amount of time, the hight score is then calculated based on the number of deaths and the amount of time you survived.
 The game is synced for other players, but not for late joiners.
 The machine can be scaled up and down for smaller and bigger avatars.

-It can be tested here : https://vrchat.com/home/world/wrld_22e9b1a3-1d2e-4800-b46d-ce3501b07001
+The latest version of the arcade machine can be tested here : https://vrchat.com/home/world/wrld_22e9b1a3-1d2e-4800-b46d-ce3501b07001

 A short gameplay video can be seen here